elboletaire/tabbedcontent/readme.md

 ### Callbacks

-jQuery TabbedContent has two callbacks that may be util to you: `onInit` and `onSwitch`.
+TabbedContent has two callbacks that may be util to you: `onInit` and `onSwitch`.

 ```javascript
 $('.tabscontent').tabbedContent({